 Wolf Dieter Gogoll is representing 13 Hannover Lions Clubs, the project initiators, while Hartmuth Schulz is representing one of the sponsors, SOLVAY GmbH.

-On medical side the project management ist lying in hands of PD Dr. Kathrin Seidemann of Medical School Hannover (MHH).
-Here together with her team during their Sri Lankan visit in April 2010.
+On medical side the project management is lying in hands of Dr. Thomas Jack, senior physian of Hannover Medical School (MHH).
+Here together with the team during the Sri Lanka visit in April 2010.

 From left: Bettina Buhr, PD Dr. Kathrin Seidemann, Dr.Thomas Jack, Hannah Tönsfeuerborn, quite recently extended by Claudia Heinemann